bwgraves/doc-scrape-challenge/md/permit_dnswl_client dnswl_domain=d.d.d.d.md

-# permit_dnswl_client dnswl_domain=d.d.d.d Accept the request when the reversed client network address is
+# permit_dnswl_client dnswl_domain=d.d.d.d undefined; Accept the request when the reversed client network address is
 listed with the A record "d.d.d.d" under dnswl_domain.
 Each "d" is a number, or a pattern inside "[]" that contains one or more ";"-separated numbers or number..number ranges.